-PLANNING STAFF COMMENTS

-With the exception for the minimum lot frontage of the compatibility criteria, the proposed subdivision meets the standards of the Metro Subdivision Regulations and Metro Zoning Code.
+PLANNING STAFF COMMENTS With the exception for the minimum lot frontage of the compatibility criteria, the proposed subdivision meets the standards of the Metro Subdivision Regulations and Metro Zoning Code.
 Future development will be required to meet the standards of the Metro Zoning Code regarding setbacks, building heights, etc. Staff recommends approval with conditions based on a finding that the proposal can provide for harmonious development.

-POLICY CONSIDERATIONS

-A recent appeals court decision (Hudson et al v.
+POLICY CONSIDERATIONS A recent appeals court decision (Hudson et al v.
 Metro) upheld a lower court decision which outlined that the Planning Commission has the authority to determine whether a subdivision complies with the adopted General Plan (NashvilleNext).
 Per the Court, the Planning Commission may not evaluate each subdivision to determine whether it is harmonious generally but may consider policy.
 Policy information is provided below for consideration.
 NashvilleNext includes a Community Character Manual (CCM) which established character areas for each property within Metro Nashville.
 The community character policy applied to this property is T3 Suburban Neighborhood Maintenance.
 The intent of T3 NM policy is to maintain the general character of suburban neighborhoods as characterized by their development pattern, building form, land use, and associated public realm.
 The proposed subdivision maintains the land use, and largely meets the compatibility standards of the subdivision regulations intended to maintain the existing development standards.

-COMMENTS FROM OTHER REVIEWING AGENCIES

-FIRE MARSHAL RECOMMENDATION Approve

-STORMWATER RECOMMENDATION Approve

-NASHVILLE DOT RECOMMENDATION Approve TRAFFIC AND PARKING RECOMMENDATION Approve • Traffic conditions to be set at the time of final site plan or building permit approval for individual lots.
+COMMENTS FROM OTHER REVIEWING AGENCIES FIRE MARSHAL RECOMMENDATION Approve STORMWATER RECOMMENDATION Approve NASHVILLE DOT RECOMMENDATION Approve TRAFFIC AND PARKING RECOMMENDATION Approve Traffic conditions to be set at the time of final site plan or building permit approval for individual lots.
 (Traffic studies, driveway distances, access sight triangles, etc.) WATER SERVICES RECOMMENDATION Approve STAFF RECOMMENDATION Approve with conditions, including an exception to Section 3-5.2.d.1.
-CONDITIONS - 1.
-Update Council District to District 26 (Courtney Johnston). - 2.
+CONDITIONS - Update Council District to District 26 (Courtney Johnston).
+1. - 2.
 Comply with all conditions and requirements of Metro reviewing agencies. - 3.
-The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 4.
-Pursuant to 2-4.7 of the Metro Subdivision Regulations, the approval shall expire if the plat is not recorded with the Register of Deeds within one year of the Planning Commission's approval.
+The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water - supply for fire protection must be met prior to the issuance of any building permits.
+Pursuant to 2-4.7 of the Metro Subdivision Regulations, the approval shall expire if the plat is not recorded 4. with the Register of Deeds within one year of the Planning Commission's approval.
 RECOMMENDED ACTION Motion to approve proposed subdivision Case No. 2023S-188-001 with conditions including an exception to 3-5.2.d.1 based upon finding that the subdivision complies with the applicable standards of the Metro Subdivision Regulations, Metro Zoning Code, and other applicable laws, ordinances and resolutions as noted in the staff report, subject to all of the staff recommended conditions.
+Approve with conditions including an exception to Section 3-5.2.d.1 for lot frontage.
+(9-0) Resolution No. RS2023-267 "BE IT RESOLVED by The Metropolitan Planning Commission that 2023S-188-001 is approved with conditions including an exception to Section 3-5.2.d.1 for lot frontage.
+(9-0) CONDITIONS Update Council District to District 26 (Courtney Johnston).
+1.